ExpediaGroup/graphql-kotlin/executions/graphql-kotlin-transaction-batcher-instrumentation/README.md

 ```

 When ready to execute an operation or operations make sure to create a single instance of `TransactionBatcher`
-and `ExecutionLevelInstrumentationState` and store them in the `graphQLContext`
+and `ExecutionLevelInstrumentationState` and store them in the `graphQLContext`.

 ```kotlin
 val queries = [